 - 1 Tbsp Paprika (smoked is best)

 - In a hot pan, add butter and saute the chopped bacon until the fat is rendered.

 - Add sausage, onions, bell peppers, and celery and saute until the onions are translucent.

 - Add rice and coat with the bacon oil and butter.
 Toasting the rice until a nutty aroma is released.

 - Add the thyme, Paprika, and the crushed tomatoes.

 - Add chicken stock to cover the rice.
 Bring to a boil, and then simmer on low until liquid is almost gone.
 Keep adding chicken stock as needed.

 - Top with parsley

-It’s also common for people to use ketchup instead of tomato sauce and sugar in this recipe, for my taste it’s too tangy with the ketchup and it feels somewhat processed (artificial).
+It’s also common for people to use ketchup or tomato sauce and sugar in this recipe, for my taste it’s too tangy with the ketchup and it feels somewhat processed (artificial).
 This version feels more connected to the roots of where Red Rice came from and Low Country Cuisine.
 For best results, use a can of crushed tomatoes.

 Keywords: Red Rice, Gullah, Charleston Red Rice, Rice Recipes, Rice Ideas,